ATSiem/onyx/backend/onyx/connectors/azure_devops/README.md

    - **Work Item Types**: (Optional) Types of work items to index (e.g., Bug, UserStory, Task)
    - **Include Comments**: Toggle to include work item comments
    - **Include Attachments**: Toggle to include links to work item attachments
+   - **Content Scope**: Choose between "Work Items Only" (default) or "Everything".
+Select "Everything" if you want to index Git commits, test results, releases, and wikis in addition to work items.
+Note that selecting "Everything" requires additional PAT permissions as specified above.
+     - Note: The content_scope value is case-insensitive, so both "everything" and "Everything" will work.
 5. Click "Save" to add the connector

 ## How It Works